KROIA/Voicemail-Box/Software/Demos/F469/F469_MultiExample/README.md

 #### UART example
 This example sends some simple text or byte arrays over the UART interface The UART can also wait for a specific string to be received or read until a target string is found.

+#### DC Offset correction example
+This example shows how to remove the DC offset from the left and right audio channels.